Serencp

 • Ring Buffer: Maintains a ring buffer of the last 1000 lines of output (10MB max per VM).

-• Multi-Client Access: Supports multiple simultaneous clients via a Unix socket at /tmp/serial_${VM_NAME}.
+• Multi-Client Access: Supports multiple simultaneous clients via dedicated Unix sockets for input (/tmp/serial_${VM_NAME}.in) and output (/tmp/serial_${VM_NAME}.out).

 • Standard MCP: Supports standard tools/list and tools/call methods for tool discovery and execution.